Adam Kennedy Professional Footballer for the GWS Giants

 Jimmy Vernon Australian Trans AM racer

-We are lucky to welcome Australian Trans AM racer, Jimmy Vernon Racing, on board, as our Ambassador.
-Jimmy is making history with us, as our first-ever ambassador, and we just could not be anymore excited to have this partnership!
+We are lucky to welcome Australian Trans AM racer, Jimmy Vernon Racing, on board as our Ambassador.
+Jimmy is making history with us as our first-ever ambassador and we just could not be more excited to have this partnership!

-Jimmy Vernon has been addicted to the rush of motorsport from a young age of 7.
-Originally, Jimmy started his motorsport journey on two wheels, competing in Motocross up until the age of 13.
+Jimmy Vernon has been addicted to the rush of motor sport from the young age of 7.
+Jimmy started his motor sport journey on two wheels, competing in motocross up until the age of 13.
 It was at 13 that Vernon made the transition from dirt to tarmac as he moved into karting.
 After 12 months in a go kart, Vernon made the decision to accelerate his career and move into Historic Formula Ford at just 14 years of age.

 In 2015, Vernon made the move into the Australian Formula 4 Championship thanks to his trusty partnership with Toolforce Automotive Tool Sales.
 After showing strong pace and producing strong podium finishes, Vernon rounded out that Championship in 5th place.
 The strong performances shown in 2015 lead to Vernon being given another fantastic opportunity to race in the 2016 Bathurst 12 hour for MARC Cars Australia.
 A strong debut in the GT ranks left Vernon the chance to continue his performance into the Australian GT Trophy Championship, but ultimately budget restricted him to only competing in round one.